 What Makes a Good Paper

 We are frequently asked what makes a good paper for ACSAC.
-One of the best ways to get ideas is to look at previous years' proceedings to see what has been accepted in the past.
+One of the best ways to get ideas is to review what has been accepted in prior years.
 The program chair also welcomes questions as to whether a topic is appropriate for the conference.
 We will be happy to help direct you in a way that improves the opportunity for accepting your paper.

 Some guidelines for good papers are: